1 Research: an introduction

 If a soiled shirt is placed in the opening of a vessel containing grains of wheat, the reaction of the leaven in the shirt with fumes from the wheat will, after approximately twenty-one days, transform the wheat into mice.

-More recently, the dangers of smoking were still being debated into the 1990s:
+As a more recent example, the dangers of smoking were still being debated into the 1990s:

 ... a causal role for smoking [has] not been proved beyond reasonable doubt.